Joaof14/Joaof14/README.md

 ## About Me

-I hold a bachelor's degree in Science and Technology and am currently a graduate student in Computer Engineering.
+I hold a bachelor's degree in Science and Technology and i'm currently a graduate student in Computer Engineering.
 I have a strong interest in embeded systems, data science and artificial intelligence.
 I am always looking to develop my analytical skills, work well in teams, communicate effectively, and manage projects efficiently.

 ## Experience